ThomasKramp/kaarten_shieter/Portfolio/Kaarten Shieter.md

 ![pcb_assembly_remote_back](Images/pcb/pcb_assembly_remote_back.png)
 # Casing
 ## 3D-printer
 The casing is made using OpenSCAD.
-The files can be found inthe *[/3d_casing](https://github.com/ThomasKramp/kaarten_shieter/tree/main/lid_mount)* directory.
+The files can be found in the *[/3d_casing](https://github.com/ThomasKramp/kaarten_shieter/tree/main/lid_mount)* directory.
 Only a casing for the module was made due to time constraints.

 [![casing](Images/casing/casing.png)](https://github.com/ThomasKramp/kaarten_shieter/blob/main/3d_casing/0_casing.scad)